 As many IT departments struggle to keep up with yearly technology changes, company employees increasingly want to use their own devices to access corporate data.

 It's part of a growing trend dubbed Bring Your Own Device (BYOD), which encompasses similar Bring Your Own Technology (BYOT), Bring Your Own Phone (BYOP) and Bring Your Own PC (BYOPC) initiatives.
 All of them have evolved to empower workforces through the so-called 'consumerisation of IT'.

-As part of this consumerisation, BYOD encourages company employees to work on the device they choose - accessing corporate email on their iPhone 5 or using a Google Nexus 7 to view text documents.
+As part of this consumerisation, BYOD encourages company employees to work on the device they choose - accessing corporate email, viewing text documents and much more.
 The goal for SMBs?
 Increased productivity and reduced costs.

 But BYOD also has a darker side.
 If not fully understood and regulated, it can threaten IT security and put a company's sensitive business systems at risk.

 The driving force behind BYOD is a new IT self-sufficiency among company employees who already own and use personal laptops, tablets and smartphones.

 These mobile devices are often newer and more advanced than the equipment deployed by many IT departments.
 It's hardly surprising that the rapid adoption of lightweight Ultrabooks (opens in new tab), iPads and large-screened phones are changing the way that people want to work.

 IT departments are playing catch up and could easily refuse to embrace the BYOD idea.
 Surely it's simpler to provide approved hardware and software applications so you can retain full control over them?